-- the MSI capital budget is $849.6 million (which inludes $352.5 million from the former Basic Municipal Transportation Grant (BMTG) program).
+- $638 million in MSI capital funding (which includes $344 million from the former Basic Municipal Transportation Grant (BMTG) program); and

-Due to the release of the March 2015 allocations late in the fiscal year, the March 2015 allocations will follow the program delivery and reporting requirements outlined in the Addendum to 2014 MSI Capital Guidelines, and will be combined with the new 2015 allocations for program delivery purposes.
+Due to the release of the March 2018 allocations late in the fiscal year, the March 2018 allocations will follow the program delivery and reporting requirements outlined in the Addendum to 2017 MSI Capital Program Guidelines, and will be combined with the new Budget 2018 allocations for program delivery purposes.

 All MSI documentation, including MSI Capital project applications and amendments, Operating spending plans, and Capital and Operating SFEs, must be submitted through the Municipal Sustainability Online (MSIO) system.
 These documents will no longer be accepted through email, fax or post.

 Access to MSIO is available through MAConnect, the web portal that provides Government of Alberta staff and external stakeholders secure access to Municipal Affairs' key business applications.
 MAConnect can be found at http://www.maconnect.alberta.ca.

 Municipalities that need to update their MAConnect user accounts will have to submit new Stakeholder Agreements before requesting access to MSIO.
 To request a Stakeholder Agreement, or for MSIO support, please contact MSIOaccess@gov.ab.ca or call 780-644-2413 (toll-free by dialling 310-0000 first).

 Government has introduced the City Charters Fiscal Framework Act, which, if passed, would tie funding for capital projects in Edmonton and Calgary to changes in provincial revenues and fuel sales.